Novgor0d/CDE2310_G11/Software/README.md

 ### Usage

-Ensure you have the necessary hardware connected (thermal sensor, servo, flywheel mechanism), then run using
+Ensure you have the necessary hardware connected (thermal sensor, servo, flywheel mechanism), then run the scripts on RPi using
 ```python
 python3 [file_name].py
 ```